Conversion Optimization

 Above the folder content: Include visual cues to drive attention

-👉 Use explicit cues like arrows, pointers, and human imagery to guide the users within the attention span of 6-8 seconds.
+Use explicit cues - consider using arrows, pointers, and human imagery to guide the users within the attention span of 6-8 seconds.

-👉 Place your visual cues to the left and the text to the right to enable cognitive ease.
+Position your visual cues well - put them on the left and text to the right to enable cognitive ease.

 BONUS: 10 Above the Fold Website Examples to Inspire you